 Offering energy exercise classes drawing from a variety of tai chi and qigong forms.

-Offering Brainspotting Trauma release therapy, one to one Meditation guidance, one to one yoga therapy, sound healing.
+Offering Brainspotting trauma release therapy, one-to-one Meditation guidance, one-to-one yoga therapy, sound healing and Tui Na massage.